 An 18th C. European wedding cap having intricate, fine needlework

 18th Century English needlework domed box with foliate decoration, worked in silk on a pleasing blue silk background, having an applied tape on all of the edges and fringe at the opening.
 Some wear on the outside and

 tears and wear in the interior.

-Late 17th or very early 18th Century fine needlework depicting a cornucopia of flowers, probably French.
+Late 17th or very early 18th C. fine needlework depicting a cornucopia of flowers, likely French.
 Made into a pillow and backed with velvet by Cora Ginsburg, From Cora's personal collection.

 A M E R I C A N A N T I Q U E S

 Circa 1700, extremely rare pair of English diorama pictures

 with biblical scenes, completely original including frames and glass, all in fine condition.
 The clothing is made of various types and textures of textiles, faces, hands and feet are painted paper, foliage made of cut paper.
 Shells, sea pearls and beads are present, creating further dimension.
 Each frame measures 9 1/2" by 7 3/4".

 18th Century American needlework fragment from a gentleman's wedding jacket.
 Attached to the back is a note written by a family descendant, which reads " Miss Grover's Great Grandmother Hand work 150 years old or more.
 This cloth is a piece of Ebinizer Stilury's wedding coat made by his wife Florence Tibbite."